xivjpraids/xivjpraids/_current/arkveld.en.md

 # The Windward Wilds (Extreme)

-Game8 has not yet picked a strat to go with.
+Game8 has not yet picked a strat to go with, although PF is gravitating towards Nukemaru's strat.

----

-## Kurapon

-{% include youtube.html id="VIFRyhZO63Y" %}

----

-## Nukemaru

 {% include youtube.html id="nmdYU_3REik" %}

----

-## Takeshi

-{% include youtube.html id="w7nxI38Y9rs" %}

----

 ## Markers

-The `ABCD` markers are used by the Nukemaru and Takeshi strats for the Clamorous Chase mechanic.
+The `ABCD` markers are used for *Clamorous Chase*.

 ![]({{site.baseurl}}/images/7.0_dawntrail/arkveld/markers.jpg)
 <details markdown=block>